cybex-gmbh/transmorpher/README.md

 php artisan purge:derivatives
 ```

-The command accepts the options `--image`, `--video` and `--all` (or `-a`) for purging the respective derivatives.
+The command accepts the options `--image`, `--document`, `--video` and `--all` (or `-a`) for purging the respective derivatives.
-Image derivatives will be deleted, for video derivatives we dispatch a new transcoding job for the current version.
+Image and document derivatives will be deleted, for video derivatives we dispatch a new transcoding job for the current version.

 The derivatives revision is available on the route `/api/v*/cacheInvalidator`.